 MA in Special Education,

 At 29 years old, Cara Nickels of Keller, Texas, enjoyed the unique experience of being a teacher and a student at the same time.
-Nickels was employed at Degan Elementary School in Lewisville, Texas, when she decided to pursue her Master of Arts in Special Education.
+Cara was employed at Degan Elementary School in Lewisville, Texas, when she decided to pursue her Master of Arts in Special Education.
 Because she worked at a No Excuses University (NEU) school within the Lewisville Independent School District, Cara was able to apply for the NEU Teacher Scholarship in January 2017.
 That March, Cara was awarded a full scholarship and started attending classes at Ashford four weeks later.

 “I had heard many positive things regarding Ashford’s high academic standards and innovative curriculum,” Cara says.
 “NEU worked in partnership with Ashford to provide the scholarship, and I was thrilled to attend.”